major/lexgrabber/README.md

 # lexgrabber

-This is a work in progress to get inventory data from Toyota's GraphQL endpoints.
+This is a work in progress to get Lexus inventory data from Toyota's GraphQL endpoints.

 **This project is not affiliated with or endorsed by Toyota/Lexus.**